Axeiru/DNNFacialLandmarkThermometer/README.md

 - A momentum-based model could be used to prevent discontinuitues in image offsets, ensuring smooth adjustments

-- Another possibility is applying a Gaussian mask to the computed cross-corelation to prefer smaller, more central offsets.
+- Another possibility is applying a Gaussian mask to the computed cross-correlation to prefer smaller, more central offsets.

 <br/>

 ### Framerate Performance Notes:

-- Ideally, images would be captured from each camera in separate threads, however tkinter is inherently single-threaded.
+- Ideally, images would be captured from each camera in separate threads, however, tkinter is inherently single-threaded.
 Future revisions may move away from tkinter to implement proper multithreaded image capture.

 - The FLIR Lepton 3.5's maximum capture rate is ~9Hz which presents an artifical 'sweet-spot,' though higher visible framerates still appear smoother.
 A Jetson Xavier NX is likely better suited at running the current implementation at useable framerates than a Jetson Nano.